mandrasch/ddev-craftcms-vite/README.md

 # ddev-craftcms-vite

-Simple demo repository for CraftCMS + DDEV, including support for [nystudio107/craft-vite](https://github.com/nystudio107/craft-vite).
-Just for demo purposes.
+Simple demo repository for [CraftCMS](https://craftcms.com/) + [DDEV](https://ddev.com/), including support for [nystudio107/craft-vite](https://github.com/nystudio107/craft-vite).
 Have fun with it!

 You can run this in 1.
-GitHub Codespaces or 2. on your local laptop (via [docker + DDEV](https://ddev.com/)).
+GitHub Codespaces or 2. on your local laptop.

 📣 New: Now with Codespaces support! 📣